A study of interacting scalar field model from the perspective of the dynamical systems theory: Summary and Concluding remarks

-We have studied another interacting model 2, where the interaction term $Q\propto \rho_{m}$ is chosen locally i.e., independent of Hubble parameter $H$ and the potential of scalar field and the coupling function of scalar field are chosen as exponential type in such a way that the dynamical variables $y$ and $z$ are independent.
-As a result, the autonomous system will be of 4D where Hubble parameter $H$ is considered as a dynamical variable.
+In the interacting model 2, the interaction term $Q\propto \rho_{m}$ has been chosen locally (free from Hubble parameter $H$) and the potential of scalar field and the coupling function of scalar field are considered as exponential type in such a way that the dynamical variables $y$ and $z$ are independent.
+As a result, the system (\ref{Gen_autonomous}) immerses in 4D autonomous system (\ref{auto-Exp-Int-21}) of real space where the Hubble parameter $H$ is considered to be an additional dynamical variable.
 In this interacting scenario, we have obtained a collection of non-isolated set of critical points, all of which are non-hyperbolic in nature but not normally hyperbolic sets.
-So, the Center Manifold Theorem is employed to realize the dynamics of evolution near the sets.
+So, the Center Manifold Theorem is studied in detail (in the section \ref{CMT}) to realize the cosmological dynamics of evolution of the sets.
 We have obtained de Sitter like solutions dominated by potential of scalar field having transient nature of evolution.
-At the same time, we have also obtained matter-scalar field scaling solutions having the transient nature in the phase space.\\ Finally, one can conclude that the phase space analysis of the interaction model 1 can only produce late time attractor solutions whereas the interaction model 2 cannot give attractor solutions.
+At the same time, we have also acquired matter-scalar field scaling solutions having the transient nature in the phase space.\\

+In conclusions, one may summarize that the phase space analysis of the model 1 with inverse square potential reveals the late time accelerated attractor solutions where the dark energy and dark matter density parameters are of same order (satisfying $0<\Omega_{m}<1$ and $0<\Omega_{\phi}<1$) which leads to alleviation of the cosmic coincidence problem.
+On the other hand, interaction model 2 with exponential potential can provide only saddle like solutions in phase space which cannot give the possible solution of the coincidence problem.